glires/TrimLx/README.md

 ## Install
     $ ls -l    # check trimlx.c and makefile
     $ make     # compile and link using gcc
-    $ ls -l    # check trimlx
+    $ ls -l    # check trimlx and triml
-    $ sudo mv -i trimlx /usr/local/bin/    # or somewhere else
+    $ sudo mv -i trimlx triml /usr/local/bin/    # or somewhere else

 ## Synopsis
-    trimlx [-h] [-x width] input.tsv
+    triml [tab_width] [input.tsv]

 ## Description
 The TrimLx programme trims each character string in a tab-delimited text file to fit the tab stop.
 If a character string, which should not contain any tab characters, is equal to or longer than the tab stop, only (tab_stop - 2) characters from the beginning are printed and then a sharp character is added.
 The output is printed onto the standard output, which is usually pipelined to less -S -x tab_stop.
+A sh script, triml, is also provided.
+This is the command general users type to execute TrimLx with the less command.

 ## Options
     -h  Print usage
     -x  Set the width or the length of the tab stop (default: 8)

 ## Usage
-    $ trimlx -h
+    $ triml foo.tsv
+    $ triml 12 bar.tsv
+    $ cat baz.tsv | triml
-    $ trimlx foo.tsv | less -S
+    $ cat qux.tsv | triml 16
-    $ trimlx -x 13 bar.tsv | less -S -x 13

 ## Return values
 If it succeeds, EXIT_SUCCESS is returned.
 When an unexpected character is found, 1 is returned.